giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 In this so called target type `instance` the AWS Network Load Balancer by default preserves the client IP.
 Together with `externalTrafficPolicy: Local` your service will be able to see the untouched source IP address of your client.
 This is - theoretically - possible, because the traffic back to your client passes the AWS network and the AWS Network Load Balancer is probably a part of this, so can keep track of responses and handle them.

-This works perfectly fine for public client IP addresses, but gets a bit difficult especially for traffic egressing from nodes of the same cluster to internally addressed AWS Network Load Balancers:
+This works perfectly fine for public client IP addresses, but gets a bit difficult especially for traffic out from nodes of the same cluster to internally addressed AWS Network Load Balancers:

 Imagine a pod requesting your AWS Network Load Balancer.
-The packet hits the load balancer using the node's IP it is running on.
-This source IP is not getting changed.
+The packet hits the load balancer using the node's IP it's running on.
+This source IP isn't getting changed.
 If the target pod of the service called is running on the same node, the traffic is passing the load balancer and getting sent back to the same node.
 This node then only sees traffic coming from "somewhere else" with its own IP address.
 Suspicious, isn't it?
 Indeed!
 And because of this the traffic is getting dropped.
 In the end the whole connection (if TCP) won't be established and simply times out on the client side (both TCP & UDP).

-This whole circumstance is called "Martian Packets".
-If you are relying on accessing an internal AWS Network Load Balancer from inside the same cluster, you sadly need to disable the client IP preservation of your AWS Network Load Balancer by adding the following annotation:
+This whole circumstance is called `Martian Packets.` If you are relying on accessing an internal AWS Network Load Balancer from inside the same cluster, you sadly need to disable the client IP preservation of your AWS Network Load Balancer by adding the following annotation:

 ```yaml
 metadata: